edwjonesga/csc-242/mid-term/README.md

 1.  **Read Carefully:** Read each class and interface description thoroughly before starting to implement any code.
 2.  **Implement All Required Functionality:** Ensure that all methods and attributes specified in the class descriptions are implemented.
-3.  **Follow Best Practices:** Adhere to good coding practices, including meaningful variable names, proper indentation, and clear comments.
+3.  **Follow Best Practices:** Adhere to good coding practices, including meaningful variable names, proper indentation, and clear comments, encapsulation, polymorphism.
 4.  **Testing:** While not explicitly required, you are strongly encouraged to test your code to ensure it functions as expected.
-6.  **Focus on Core Concepts:** The primary focus of this exam is to demonstrate your understanding of object-oriented principles.
+5.  **Focus on Core Concepts:** The primary focus of this exam is to demonstrate your understanding of object-oriented principles.
-7.  **Implement the Interface:** Implement the methods described in the interface.
+6.  **Implement Interfaces:** Implement the methods described in the interfaces.
-8.  **Extend the Class:** Extend the classes as described.
+7.  **Extend Classes:** Extend classes where appropriate.

 ## Classes and Interfaces